-- Children under the age of 5 are seated next to their parent or guardian.
+- Children under the age of five are seated next to their parent or guardian

-- Children aged 5 to 11 are in the same row and no more than one seat away from their parent or guardian.
+- Children aged five to 11 are in the same row and no more than one seat away from their parent or guardian

 1. If you have to cancel or need to cut your trip short

 Whether it’s a fender bender on your way to the airport or an emergency back home that requires you to return, having to cancel a long-planned vacation or cut it off short is disappointing.
-Trip Cancellation & Interruption Insurance provides coverage for a wide range of travel risks that are outside of an airline’s control and therefore, outside of the APPR’s scope.
-With Trip Cancellation & Interruption protection, you’re covered on multiple fronts and can often recoup the financial investment you made for your trip, which includes scenarios where the APPR doesn’t require an airline to offer compensation.
+With Trip Cancellation & Interruption protection, you’re covered on multiple fronts and can often recoup prepaid, non-refundable travel costs, which includes scenarios where the APPR doesn’t require an airline to offer compensation.

-- Trip cancellation provides coverage if your travel plans are cancelled prior to departure while trip interruption coverage comes into effect if your trip is disrupted after it has already begun.
-Missed connections, sickness, injury as well as Canadian government travel advisories are just some of the many risks covered.
+- Trip Cancellation provides coverage if your travel plans are cancelled prior to departure while Trip Interruption Coverage comes into effect if your trip is disrupted after it has already begun.
+Missed connections, sickness, injury as well as specific Canadian government travel advisories are just some of the many risks covered.

 - Trip Cancellation & Interruption can cover some of your unused, prepaid travel expenses that are non-refundable, such as excursions or event tickets.
 They can also cover the cost of returning home sooner than expected if something happens at your home while you're away.
 “Extra” expenses may include unexpected meals and overnight stays due to an unforeseen event.